microsoft/subseasonal_data/DATA.md

     - all\_data-contest\_tmp2m\_56w.feather
     - all\_data-us\_tmp2m\_34w.feather
     - all\_data-us\_tmp2m\_56w.feather
-- Combination dataframes containing lagged spatiotemporal, spatial, and temporal variables as features and temperature or precipitation outcome variable with any row containing any missing value dropped
+- Combination dataframes containing lagged spatiotemporal, spatial, and temporal variables as features and temperature or precipitation outcome variable with any row containing any missing value dropped:
     - all\_data\_no\_NA-contest\_precip\_34w.feather
     - all\_data\_no\_NA-contest\_precip\_56w.feather
     - all\_data\_no\_NA-us\_precip\_34w.feather